 National Stock Exchange (NSE) (established in 1992) and Bombay Stock Exchange (BSE) (1957) are the two recognized exchanges in the Indian stock market.
 After following the official listing procedure through an Initial Public Offer (IPO), a company starts trading at these exchanges; the same can be traded through an investor’s Demat account.

 Stock exchanges have their benchmark index that comprises blue-chip stocks and is calculated by assigning different weights to each.
 These benchmark indexes are:

-- Sensex: It comprises 30 stocks listed on the Bombay Stock Exchange (BSE).
+- SENSEX: It comprises 30 stocks listed on the Bombay Stock Exchange (BSE).
 The index is referred to as a reflection of the movement of the Indian stock market.

 - NIFTY: Nifty is the index of the National Stock Exchange (NSE).
 It consists of the 50 largest stock tradings on NSE.
-Nifty movement also reflects the up and down in the stock market, which essentially entails the expectations of performance of the corporate sector.
+Nifty movement also reflects the up and down in the stock market, which essentially entails the expectations of the performance of the corporate sector.